feloh/CoCoCo/README.md

 ﻿# Mask R-CNN for Object Detection and Segmentation

-This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
+This is an adaption of the implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) by [Abdulla, Waleed](https://github.com/matterport/Mask_RCNN) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.

 ![The Brandberg in Namibia](assets/BOOK-0824731-0025-e1523389044142.jpg)